photoprism/photoprism-docs/docs/index.md

 PhotoPrism will also create the following sub-directories in your photo path: `Import`, `Export` and `Originals`.
 Copy existing photos to `Import`, not directly to `Originals` as they need to be renamed and indexed in order to remove duplicates.
 Files that can not be imported - like videos - will stay in the `Import` directory, nothing gets lost.

-If you prefer to use different directory names, you can change them in `docker-compose.yml` (see comments).
+If you prefer to use different directory names, you can change them in `docker-compose.yml`.
+See inline comments for instructions.

 **Step 2:** Start PhotoPrism using `docker-compose` in the same directory: